Prey Build Guide for Everything Is Crab: Sustain Tank Strategy

 How much regen do I actually need?

-Can Prey clear Krabaroo without taking damage Branching?
+Can Prey clear Krabken without taking damage Branching?

 What's the worst boss matchup for Prey?